ryanadiputraa/laporan-asn/README.md

-## Laporan ASN
+# Laporan ASN

-Web app for goverment employees to create a todo report, convert the input fields to pdf.
-Using ReactJS libraries on frontend, jspdf and jspdf-autotable to convert input fields into pdf.
+Web app for goverment employees to create daily report.
+Convert user input into pdf format.
+Using Redux to store data and pass it into other React component, jspdf-autable for formatting table, and jspdf to convert data input pdf.

+## Technologies used

+- React
+- Redux
+- jspdf
+- jspdf-autotable